sefasenlik/minitranslate/README.md

 Nina Sitkina *(QA Tester)*

 Thank you to all users who provided feedback and suggestions that led to this context-aware translation feature.
-Your input helps make MiniTranslate better with every release!
+Your input helps make AlienTranslate better with every release!

 ---

-**MiniTranslate** - Making translation effortless, one hotkey at a time! 🚀
+**AlienTranslate** - Making translation effortless, one hotkey at a time! 🚀